asifahmed90/Yelp-Review-Analysis/README.md

 However, 1D CNN model can also be implemented.

-To run the code initially first 100000 rows are chosen.
+To run the code initially first 100000 rows are chosen from Yelp Review Dataset.

 Yelp Database can be found in https://www.yelp.com/dataset.